HMS Boadicea (1797): Napoleonic Wars

 After the Battle of Grand Port, which was a disaster for the British, Commodore Josias Rowley sent urgent messages to Madras and Cape Town requesting reinforcements.
 The first to arrive were Africaine and Ceylon, both of which were sailing alone.
 In the action of 13 September 1810, Iphigénie and Astrée captured Africaine.
 She had been sailing with Boadicea, Otter, and Staunch trailing some distance behind.
 When she chased the French frigates and the brig Entreprenant early on the morning of 13 September, she outdistanced her companions, with unfortunate results.
 Africaine had 49 men killed and 114 wounded.
 The French took about 90 survivors prisoner and conveyed them to Mauritius where they remained until the British took the island in December.
 The French lost nine killed and 33 wounded in Iphigénie and one killed and two wounded in Astrée.

 The next day Boadicea and her two companions recaptured Africaine.
 Because she was dismasted and damaged the French had not tried to tow her.
 When Boadicea recaptured her, Africaine still had 70 of her wounded and some 83 uninjured of her crew aboard, as well as a ten-man French prize crew.

 The French had also captured Ceylon, but Boadicea quickly retook her too.
 Then Rowley was able to seize Jacques Hamelin and his flagship Vénus at the action of 18 September 1810.
 Nearly four decades later the Admiralty recognized Boadicea by authorizing the clasp "Boadicea 18 Sept.
 1810" to the Naval General Service Medal, awarded upon application to all British participants still living in 1847.

 On 21 November 1810 Vice Admiral Bertie led a large fleet of warships and transports to attack Isle de France (now Mauritius), the French surrendering on 7 December 1810.
 Captain Rowley and Boadicea returned to England with Vice Admiral Bertie's dispatches.

 Captain Viscount Ralph Neville took command of Boadicea in February 1811.
 She was then laid up in ordinary in May 1811.

+Post war

-Post warBoadicea underwent extensive repairs, costing some £35,433, in Plymouth between February 1815 and August 1816.
+Boadicea underwent extensive repairs, costing some £35,433, in Plymouth between February 1815 and August 1816.
 She was then laid up.

 In October 1824 Captain Sir James Brisbane recommissioned Boadicea, which underwent fitting for sea, at a cost of £9,387, between October and January 1825.

 Brisbane then sailed her to the East Indies, where she participated in the First Anglo-Burmese War.
 Brisbane retired to Pulo Penang early in 1826 due to ill-health.
 He died on 19 December 1826.
 Commander John Wilson then sailed Boadicea back to Britain.

+Fate

-FateBoadicea underwent a repair at Chatham between December 1829 and 1830 that cost £10,027.
+Boadicea underwent a repair at Chatham between December 1829 and 1830 that cost £10,027.
 She was then laid up.
 She was on harbour service in 1854.
 Her break up was completed at Chatham on 22 May 1858.